Follow my Journey

 January

+The decision is made.
 2023 will be my Publishing Year.

 Another colourful fragment of my life’s kaleidoscope will be transformed into a book.
 I have written another memoir with Frozen Rivers the unconfirmed title.